vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day3.md

 **SAY**: At the beginning of the course 2 weeks ago you installed a third-party library called "matplotlib".
          This is probably the most popular library for plotting in Python, though certainly not the only one.
+         We can use it to display interactive plots in Jupyter using some special sauce...

+**CMD**: Run the Jupyter magic code cell: `%matplotlib widget`.
+If this does not work, ensure students have
+         `matplotlib` and `ipympl` packages installed and accessible for Jupyter Lab.

+**SAY**: Matplotlib provides a `pyplot` library which is a set of MATLAB like commands for generating plots.
+         So the first thing we need to do is import the library.

+**SAY**: Now you're ready to create a basic plot.

+**CMD**: Explain simple example.
+Then explain the more complicated samples.
+Ask students to notice the
+         similarities between them.

+**CMD**: Walk through the bar plot example.
+Explain that there are more plot types available and students
+         should look at the matplotlib documentation and examples websites for inspiration.

+**SAY**: Now that you understand the basics of using matplotlib for plotting let us try to plot the climate data.
+         Luckily, you saved your cleaned climate data earlier so now you can load it and plot it directly...

+**CMD**: Read from the notebook...

+**SAY**: This looks good so far, but it would be nice to notice long term trends using smoothed data...

+**EXERCISE**: 9-1, 9-2

+### 15:15

+**CMD**: Chapter review

+### 15:25

+**CMD**: Break and work on projects.

+**SAY**: At 16:00 we will begin looking through the projects and ask 2 or 3 of you to present your work.
+         If you would like to volunteer to present your work that would be very welcome, please tell one of the instructors.

+### 16:00

+**CMD**: Allow students to present their project work.
+Possibly work through solutions as necessary.
+         This can be a group exercise.

+### 17:00

+**CMD**: Fin